nguyenhphilip/camino/content/posts/Introduction.md

 > As I learn how to forgive myself,<br>
 > And love you.

-I wrote them a letter expressing how I truly felt.
+Then I wrote them a letter expressing how I truly felt.
 I sent it minutes before boarding my plane to Europe:

 >Dear Mom and Dad,

 >For the past twenty or so years, you have given me the best gift a child can ask for: your unconditional love.
 Despite our conflicts, despite our differences, despite the ever-growing physical distance between us, you have loved and supported me unflinchingly.
 Thank you for that.

 >The worlds you and I grew up in could be no more different.
 I was born and raised in the safe and sunny suburbs of California; you in the dangerous aftermath of the Vietnam war.
 My childhood consisted of friendships, books, and video games; yours of rice fields, conflict, and uncertainty.
 Where I see possibility, you see risk.
-I struggle to know what’s next, who I will become; you struggle to survive.
+I struggle to know what’s next, who I will become; you struggled to survive.

->I understand why you might feel the way you do about the path I currently walk–certainly scared, frustrated, saddened, uncomfortable, and maybe disappointed.
+>I understand why you might feel the way you do about the path I currently walk – certainly scared, frustrated, saddened, uncomfortable, and maybe even disappointed.
 But know that you have raised a son who is strong, kind, independent, adventurous, curious, passionate, and happy.
 You have raised someone who isn't afraid to chase after what he wants, after what he dreams of.
-Most importantly, you have taught me the meaning of compassion and kindness; that it isn't always what we say that is important, but what we do instead.
+Most importantly, you have taught me the meaning of compassion and kindness; that it isn't always what we say that's important, but what we do instead.

 >If you ever meet the people I've had the fortune of developing relationships with, I think they would say I am an easygoing, thoughtful, caring, friendly, loyal, and loving person; that I would give them the shirt off of my back and the food on my table to make them feel loved and welcomed.
 I only have you two to thank for this.
 You have taught me to be a person of good character; you have given me the basic necessities for leading a fulfilled and meaningful life.

->Now at 24, as I step out into the world and begin to draw my own map of it, I need your love more than ever.
+>Now, as I step out into the world and begin to draw my own map of it, I need your love more than ever.
 Because I will stumble and fall; I will get hurt and be heartbroken; I will be sad and frustrated and challenged beyond anything I have yet to face in my short life.
 But what's life worth anyways if I don't risk getting scratched and bruised along the way?
 That's just a part of growing up; that’s how I have grown up; that's how I want to grow up.

 >If you're scared I won't continue my "education", don't worry: my education has never been limited to the confines of a classroom.
 Life itself is the greatest teacher, and I am taught something new everyday.

 >If you worry I am a loose-cannon with no bearings or a home: Home has never been about a location or house.
 Home is where you feel at home, and for me, that is when I am growing.
 I am currently expanding the home of my heart.

->I will not change.
-Whatever it is that drives me forward will continue to do so.
-That's not to say this force is inflexible or incapable of change, but rather that I will not deviate from who I am and who I will become.
+>Whatever it is that drives me forward will continue to do so.
+That's not to say this force is inflexible or incapable of change, but rather that I will not deviate from who I am and becoming.
 All I ask is for your continued love and acceptance of me.
 All of me.
 Not of who you wish me to be, but of who I already am.

 >I ask of myself to do the same.
 To accept and love you as you are and who you will become throughout time and eternity.
 I am endlessly grateful.